SuperSONIC

 IceCube Neutrino Observatory at the South Pole.

-IceCube uses SONIC approach to accelerate event classifier algorithms based on convolutional neural networks (CNNs).
+IceCube uses the SONIC approach to accelerate event classifier algorithms based on convolutional neural networks (CNNs).

 IceCube